Rumsfeld allows McGovern to speak.

 It was likely the delay in executing the war that allowed Saddam to remove the evidence.
-Had Rumsfeld not spent so much time adjusting and reducing the Time-Phased Force Deployment List (TPFDL) and pentagon recommendations for troop strength, possibly to appease those that opposed the war, we might very well have found WMD's in Iraq.
-Even the United Nations believed he had them and everyone knows he used them.
+Had Rumsfeld not spent so much time adjusting and reducing the Time-Phased Force Deployment List (TPFDL) and pentagon recommendations for troop strength, possibly to appease those that opposed the war (largely from the left side of the aisle), we might very well have found WMD’s in Iraq.
+Even the United Nations believed Saddam had them, and everyone knows he used them.
 What processes occurred that allowed enough time for Saddam to get rid of the evidence remains to be understood.

 It is certainly possible that there were still options available.
 It also shifted focus away from our intended target, Osama bin Laden.
-The Bush administration seemed to want to go into Iraq, so they took us to war.
-In the justification phase, Rice did raise, but with little fanfare, the proposition that oil is a security concern.
-She said it but it went under the radar of President Bush pushing the terrorist agenda.
+The Bush administration seemed to want to go into Iraq, so they took us to war (and that might be attached to the neocon agenda).
+In the justification phase, Condoleezza Rice (nat. sec. adviser) did raise, but with little fanfare, the proposition that oil is a security concern.
+She said it, but it went under the radar of President Bush pushing the terrorist agenda.